Free AI Product-Market Fit Checker

 # Product-Market Fit Test: Are You Building What People Actually Want?

-The most dangerous assumption in startups is believing you have product-market fit when you don't.
 According to CB Insights, 42% of startups fail because they build products nobody wants.
-Not because of bad technology, not because of poor execution, but because they never validated whether their product solves a real problem for a real market.
-Poor PMF is one of the 5 signs your startup will fail.
+Not bad technology.
+Not poor execution.
+They never confirmed whether their product solves a real problem for a real market.
+A proper product market fit test answers that question before you burn through your runway.
+It is one of the clearest 5 signs your startup will fail when skipped.

 Use our free AI PMF Checker below to get an instant assessment of where your product stands on the product-market fit spectrum.